project-open-data/project-open-data.github.io/faq.md

 3. Make changes as you would normally using the tools installed in step #1.
 4. Push the changes back to your fork.
 5. Submit a pull request to this repository.
-6. You change should appear once it's approved.
+6. Your change should appear once it's approved.

 *Note: All contributors retain the original copyright to their contribution, but by contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users under the terms of the license(s) under which this project is distributed.*